may-bach/Dangai/Dangai Web/public/chapters/prologue/part_2.md

 **Aoki:** You misunderstand me.

-<p class="centered">Izumi realizes where she's going with this, but continues to act in the hopes that he's wrong</p>
+<p class="centered">Izumi realizes where she's going with this, but continues to act in the hopes that he's wrong.</p>

 **Izumi:** What do you mean?

 **Aoki:** *smirks* You know exactly what I mean.

 **Izumi:** Nope, No, Nah, Nein, Nada.
 Not happening.
 Nuh uh.
-Never,
+Never.

 **Aoki:** I wasn't asking Kurosaki.

 **Izumi:** I'm not gonna be the university's slave.

-**Aoki:** Well then, you'll pleased to know that in your own words, you won't be a slave.
+**Aoki:** Well then, you'll be pleased to know that in your own words, you won't be a slave.

 **Izumi:** *he has a sigh of relief* Phew, thanks teach.
 I always knew you were a good one.